psychemedia/stuff-and-nonsense/03_Storytelling/BlueMoon event (cancelled)/bifrost_and_the_blue_moon.md

 #### Variant
-Use a mooonbow on the shortest day and and a rainbow on the longest day, or *vice versa*, for the way out and the way in.
+Use a moonbow on the shortest day and and a rainbow on the longest day, or *vice versa*, for the way out and the way in.